Mother of Daunte Wright's son, 2, 'really hurt' because he doesn't have a father after fatal police shooting

 Chyna Whitaker, the mother of Daunte Wright's son, said she's 'just really hurt for my son because he doesn't have his father now'

-The mother of Daunte's Wright's 2-year-old son said Friday that she hurts for her child, who will be raised without a father following his police-involved death.
+The mother of Daunte Wright's 2-year-old son said Friday that she hurts for her child, who will be raised without a father following his police-involved death.

 "I really don't want to do this by myself," an emotional Chyna Whitaker said during a news conference.
 "I never thought in a million years that this would happen.
 I'm just really hurt for my son because he doesn't have his father now."